DuckDivers/owl-carousel-2/README.txt

 Easy to use controls allow for customization of each carousel with options to show or hide Titles, Featured Image, Call to Action buttons (links) and more.

 This plugin is simple and without on screen nags, promotions or upsells.

+Please note.
+There is not a lot of stylesheet attached to the layout.
+If you don't have basic skills, this might not be the plugin for you.

 == Installation ==